-Translation Memories and Glossaries are automatically shared with a Vendor when it gets assigned to the particular workflow steps by a Client.
-The resources will be accessible for the users assigned to translate or proofread strings in the project.
+Translation Memories and Glossaries are automatically shared with a vendor when they are assigned to specific workflow steps by a client.
+The resources are available to the users assigned to translate or proofread strings in the project.

 To check the resources available for the project, open the needed project and go to Resources.

-You can set up default and specific (custom) rates as a Vendor.
-These are the rates you will charge the Client for translation and proofreading done by the members of your organization.
+You can set up default and specific (custom) rates as a vendor.
+These are the rates you will charge the client for translation and proofreading performed by the members of your organization.